Everglow123/MAKG/README.md

 We design one lightweight ontology of apps.
 It can bring a well-defined schema of collected apps so that these apps could share more linkage with each other.
 It contains 26 basic classes, 11 relations and 45 properties.

-We provide two files (appOntology_en5.owl and appSchema-1.2.xlsx) for researchers to use it.
+We provide two files (appOntology.owl and appSchema.xlsx) for researchers to use it.
 For the former file, it needs to install [protege](https://protege.stanford.edu/) to open it.

 ### AppMarket-Triples: